 Find out more about second-hand pushchair safety.

-The stories go on to say how putting a blanket or towel, or even a muslin cloth, over your pram might seem like an easy way to shield your baby from the sun on a hot summer’s day.
-Experts warn that covering a pram can cause your baby to overheat – increasing the chance of sudden infant death syndrome (SIDS).
+While putting a blanket or towel, or even a muslin cloth, over your pram might seem like an easy way to shield your baby from the sun on a hot summer’s day, experts warn that covering a pram can cause your baby to overheat.
+This increases the chance of sudden infant death syndrome (SIDS).

-We wanted to test this out for ourselves, to see whether the temperature inside a pushchair rises when the pushchair is covered up with a range of materials, and if the temperature rises to the point where there’s cause for concern about covering your pushchair.
-We also assessed whether certain materials pose more of a risk of overheating.
-Here's how we did it and what we found:
+We tested to see whether the temperature inside a pushchair rises when the pushchair is covered up with a range of materials, and whether the temperature rises to the point where there’s cause for concern.

 We recorded the temperature at the start and then every 10 minutes behind each cover within the pushchair's seat area.
-In conducting our tests, we used identical pushchairs for each cover, and set up the seat to be parent-facing, with the hood catching the sun.
+We used identical pushchairs for each cover, and set up the seat to be parent-facing, with the hood catching the sun.

 What we found

 As you can see from our graphic below, all the cover types that we tested showed an increase in temperature within the seat area from the moment we added them.

 The interior of the pushchair with the hood extended fully showed the smallest increase in temperature, but we'd expect this, as it wasn't fully covered.